ISaiKoI/C-ProjektArbeit/README.md

 make

 This should have created the gentxtsrccode.exe inside th build dir.
-"MinGW Makefiles" can be replaced with a different make generator.
+"MinGW Makefiles" can be replaced with a different make generator (for Unix: Unix Makefiles) .